 Story provided by United Way of Payne County

-Donating to United Way of Payne County supports the work of 22 nonprofits, which collectively impact more than 73,000 Payne County individuals and families each year.
-To learn more or donate, visit www.unitedwaypaynecounty.org or call 405-377-2161.
+When you donate to United Way of Payne County, you support the work of 22 nonprofits, which collectively impact more than 73,000 Payne County individuals and families each year.
+To learn more or donate visit www.unitedwaypaynecounty.org or call 405-377-2161